Hero

 What happens when I arrive?

-The first time you travel under the new system, it may take a little longer at border control.
-That’s because your biometric data (a photo of your face and four fingerprints) will be collected.
+The first time you travel under the new system, you may spend a little longer at border control.
+That’s because your biometric data will be collected (a photo of your face and four fingerprints).
+You may experience longer queues at busier airports, especially during peak travel times.

-If you’ve pre-booked special assistance, you may also experience additional waiting time at border control while EES checks are completed.
+If you’ve pre‑booked special assistance, you may also experience some additional waiting time while EES checks are completed.
 Airport staff will continue to support you, but border checks are carried out by local authorities.

-On the day of travel, in case there are any delays, carry any essential medications in your hand luggage.
-Also bring extra water to make your airport journey more comfortable.
+On the day of travel, in case there are any delays, carry any essential medication in your hand luggage.
+Bringing extra water can also help make your airport journey more comfortable.

 Your return trip